THE VOLGA GERMANS IN PORTLAND

 "In the 1890's there was a tremendous difference in the appearance of the residential district around present-day Union Avenue.
 When grandfather bought his lot, all of the land east of 7th Avenue was still covered with forests; and although the trees had been cut down at the corner of Morris Street, he had to pull out the remaining stumps before he could begin to build his home.
 For the next ten years it was unnecessary for him to spend a single cent on fuel, because he and his boys could cut down all the trees that they needed in the lots across the street.
 The logs would then be piled up until they were dry enough to be used."

-The map below shows the primary settlement area of the Volga Germans as well as places of significance including churches, businesses, cemeteries and the residences of the early pioneers.
-Click on the icon in the upper left corner to see different layers of information.
-Please contact us if you have a suggested place to add to this map.
+The map below shows the primary settlement area of the Volga Germans, as well as places of significance, including churches, businesses, cemeteries, and the residences of early pioneers.
+Click on the icon in the upper-left corner to view different layers of information.
+Please contact us with suggested additions to this map.

 • Home